 This first release of main indicators provides data on country level.

 In May 2015 Eurostat has provided a second release in which indicators have been broken down by economic activity and partner (intra-EU / extra-EU).
 For the extra-EU part of these indicators the data will be broken down further for the main trading partners (USA, China, India, Japan, Russia and Brasil) in the summer of 2015.
-Eurostat aims also to publish experimental indicators based on microdata linking in the second half of 2015.
+Eurostat aims also to publish experimental indicators based on microdata linking in the first half of 2018.